 Supplementation of vitamins and minerals is usually necessary for all patients who undergo a bariatric surgical procedure.

-Compared to LSG (Laparoscopic sleeve gastrectomy) this is a more invasive procedure and associated with more complications.
+Compared to LSG (Laparoscopic sleeve gastrectomy) this is a more invasive procedure and is associated with more complications.

 Common complications of the Gastric Bypass procedure include: